-Plans aren't required to include dental or vision coverage for adults, but a plan can choose to include these benefits as part of its coverage.
+Currently, dental and vision are not considered essential health benefits (EHB) for adults, and plans are not required to cover these benefits.
+(See Question 16) However a plan can choose to include these benefits as part of its coverage.
 Check a plan's Summary of Benefits and Coverage (SBC) to learn if the plan includes dental or vision coverage for adults.